shsagir/play-area-sync/README.md

 * revolutionizing

+## Gender-neutral language

+When referencing a hypothetical person, such as "a user with a session cookie", use gender-neutral pronouns (they/their/them).
+For example, instead of:

+* he or she, use they
+* him or her, use them
+* his or her, use their
+* his or hers, use theirs
+* himself or herself, use themselves

 ## Corporate identity

 There is no fortrabbit logo as graphic file.
 To create the brand logo just type: "• fortrabbit" — bullet character, a normal space and then name of the company with a f.
 Use the [Georgia Typeface](http://en.wikipedia.org/wiki/Georgia_(typeface)) in bold and italic.
 Use lot's of whitespace around the logo, don't put other text nearby the logo.
 When using the company name within a paragraph of text, write "fortrabbit" with a f, even at the beginning of a sentence.
 Don't use the bullet or any other typeface here.